The Dog Who Wouldn't Be Quiet

-The Dog Who Wouldn't Be Quiet (El perro que no calla) is an Argentine absurdist drama film directed by Ana Katz and written by Gonzalo Delgado with Katz.
+The Dog Who Wouldn't Be Quiet (El perro que no calla) is a 2021 Argentine absurdist drama film directed by Ana Katz and written by Gonzalo Delgado with Katz.
 The film stars Daniel Katz, Julieta Zylberberg, Valeria Lois, Mirella Pascual and Carlos Portaluppi.

 The film had its world premiere at the 2021 Sundance Film Festival on January 30, 2021.

 Premise

 Sebas, an illustrator approaching middle age, experiences a number of bittersweet life changes inspired by absurd events, including a silent dog inexplicably judged by neighbors and co-workers to be deafening, and the arrival of a meteor that permanently poisons all of Earth's atmosphere above four feet off the ground.